Page last updated: December 7, 2015

 While you can try to file an expungement petition on your own, every county and District Attorney’s Office in Pennsylvania has different procedures and you are likely to run into multiple pitfalls.
 In addition, you will become frustrated going back and forth to the courthouse and attending hearings only to learn that you may not even be eligible for expungement or that you did not fill out the paperwork correctly.
 Therefore, it is important that you have an experienced criminal defense attorney file an expungement petition on your behalf.

-The criminal attorneys at Nenner & Namerow, P.C. have successfully filed thousands of expungement petitions in Philadelphia, Montgomery, Delaware, Bucks and Chester counties.
+The Nenner Law Firm successfully filed thousands of expungement petitions in Philadelphia, Montgomery, Delaware, Bucks and Chester counties.
 Many of our clients do not even have to attend the expungement proceedings as we can handle the entire process for you.

-The attorneys at Nenner & Namerow, P.C., after looking up your record with your name and date of birth, can quickly tell you over the phone whether or not you are eligible for an expungement of your criminal record.
+After looking up your record with your name and date of birth, our firm can quickly tell you over the phone whether or not you are eligible for an expungement of your criminal record.
 If you are eligible, we can generally have a petition filed within a week of being hired.

 While many expungement petitions are not opposed by the local District Attorney’s Office, some do require litigation if the prosecution opposes expungement despite the fact that you are legally eligible.
 Therefore, it is important that you have an experienced criminal defense attorney who is familiar with the local county practices prepared to challenge any opposition to your expungement.
-Contact Nenner & Namerow, P.C. today to determine whether you are eligible for an expungement of your criminal record.
+Contact our law firm today to determine whether you are eligible for an expungement of your criminal record.
 (215) 564-0644